What is dance?

 Why should I consider majoring in dance?

 Dance students enrich the cultural life of the campus and community.
-Although a college degree in dance is not necessary to perform, it is necessary for those who want to teach dance in college, high school or elementary school.
-A dance degree also provides a foundation for those who want to develop a career in the arts, but not necessarily perform.
-Because dance is such a physically strenuous activity, many dancers retire at an early age, but use their college degree in order to remain in the field.
+Although a college degree in dance is not necessary to perform, it is desired among most professional companies and it is necessary for those who want to teach dance in college, high school, or elementary school.
+It also sets a standard of quality for private studios.
+A dance degree provides a foundation for those who want to develop a career in the arts.
+Dance is a creatively and physically strenuous art form; with the right training and foundation, a dancer can thrive in a long and fulfilling career.

 What interests and values are related to dance?

 Students of dance are creative, imaginative, expressive, and self-aware.
 They develop critical analysis skills and excel in their ability to grow from feedback.
 Dancers often enjoy expressing themselves in collaboration with other art forms.